 Celery Juice For High Blood Pressure

 It’s difficult to believe something consisting of mostly water can be so beneficial.
 It’s because of the nutrients it does contain starting with potassium.
-Potassium helps the kidneys in reducing excess fluid and flushing the body of excess sodium 1.
+Potassium helps the kidneys in reducing excess fluid and flushing the body of excess sodium ((The National Center for Biotechnology Information: The importance of potassium in managing hypertension)).

 Phthalides, is a phytochemical found in celery.
 It has been shown to help the walls of blood vessels to relax.
-A relaxed, less rigid blood vessel helps with high blood pressure 2.
+A relaxed, less rigid blood vessel helps with high blood pressure1.

 Magnesium has been shown to lower blood pressure.
 It helps the body and blood vessels to relax and prevents them from constricting.
-Studies involving over 2,000 people have found magnesium to lower systolic and diastolic blood pressure 3.
+Studies involving over 2,000 people have found magnesium to lower systolic and diastolic blood pressure2.

-Harvard Health has reported how calcium benefits blood pressure because it helps control the relaxing and tightening of blood vessels 4.
-In addition, research has shown an association with high blood pressure and low calcium intake 5
+Harvard Health has reported how calcium benefits blood pressure because it helps control the relaxing and tightening of blood vessels3.
+In addition, research has shown an association with high blood pressure and low calcium intake4.

-Celery juice also contains B6 which helps regulate neurotransmitters which transmit nerve signals for blood pressure control 6.
+Celery juice also contains B6 which helps regulate neurotransmitters which transmit nerve signals for blood pressure control ((National Center for Biotechnology Information: B Vitamins and the Brain: Mechanisms, Dose and Efficacy – A Review)).

 While real food like celery is the best way to obtain these nutrients, it’s not always possible everyday.
 This is where the Blood Pressure Optimizer can benefit you on those days.